JoachimGoedhart/PlotsOfPhasors/README.md

 ### Credits

-PlotsOfPhasors

-VolcaNoseR is created by Franka van der Linden and Joachim Goedhart and maintained by Joachim Goedhart ([@joachimgoedhart](https://twitter.com/joachimgoedhart))
+PlotsOfPhasors is created by Franka van der Linden and Joachim Goedhart and maintained by Joachim Goedhart ([@joachimgoedhart](https://twitter.com/joachimgoedhart))

 ### Example output